timothygebhard/hsr4hci/README.md

 You can also use these tests to ensure that the code is compatible with newer versions of the libraries than the one in `setup.py`.

+## 🪐 Data sets

+To run any experiments or reproduce our results, you will first need to [download](https://doi.org/10.17617/3.LACYPN) or create some data sets in the right format.
+Please check out [the documentation](https://hsr4hci.readthedocs.io/en/latest/general/datasets.html) for more detailed information on how to do this.

+## 🧪 (Re)-running our experiments

+All of our experiments can be found in the `experiments` directory.
+The documentation (see below) contains detailed instructions for how to (re)-run them.
+A good starting point if you are just getting started could the to [run the demo experiment](https://hsr4hci.readthedocs.io/en/latest/experiments/demo.html) that we have prepared in the `demo` directory.

+## 📚 Documentation

+A full documentation of the entire code base, including descriptions of the different scripts and step-by-step guides for (re)-running our experiments can be found [on ReadTheDocs](https://hsr4hci.readthedocs.io).

 ## 📜 Citing this work

-To cite this work, feel free to use the following BibTeX entry:
+To cite this work, please feel free to use the following BibTeX entry:

 ```
 [TODO: Add BibTeX entry]
 ```

+An APA-style version can be found at the top of this document.

 ## ✏️ Authors

-All code was written by Timothy Gebhard, with some contributions from Markus Bonse.
+All code was written by Timothy Gebhard, with additional contributions from Markus Bonse.

 ## ⚖️ License and copyright